Our favourite Mobile Predictions For 2013

 We’ve tried to include predictions from across the mobile ecosystem.
 But many of the important trends— such as the slow-but-steady gains of HTML5, and mobile advertising’s consolidation— will have impacts that cut across the industry.
 We’ve linked the sources so that you can view the original predictions.
 Here they are:

 - Mobile payments gain wider acceptance.
 In Chetan Sharma’s mobile predictions survey, 35 per cent of respondents said mobile payments will be the big breakthrough in 2013, more than any other category.
 We’ve learned how to consume media on our phones, shop on our phones (via eBay, Gilt, etc.), and of course, communicate and take photos.
 Now, payments and the wallet itself will go mobile.
 And it will likely be via credit card readers and payment apps like PayPal Here and breakaway success Square, and not via phone waving or tapping (also known as near-field communications, or NFC).
 David Marcus, PayPal’s president, may be biased, but he’s right when he says NFC will sputter in 2013.
-(See our report Mobile Payments: What’s Taking So Long, And Who Will Win)
+(See chart, above.)

 Business Insider Emails & Alerts